denotalabs/denota-protocol/README.md

 ```

 In the above code, we pass in the currency and approvalAmount parameters to approve the specified token for use in writing notas.

-Conclusion:

-Denota-SDK is a powerful tool that allows you to write notas on the Ethereum blockchain.
-With the library's simple interface, you can create, approve, and write invoices and escrows with ease.
-We hope that this documentation has provided you with the necessary information to use the Denota-SDK in your projects.